gambino9/django_api/README.md

 ```

 ### Code explanation
-The CSV file used to get the network coverage measure is located in the [resources file](resources)
+The CSV file used to get the network coverage measure is located in the [resources directory](resources)

 The Django Rest Framework API comes into a single View class in the [apis/views.py file](apis/views.py)